-Stockholm Prepares to Ban Sexist And Racist Ads
+Stockholm Prepares to Ban Sexist and Racist Ads

 “I know my daughters, they don’t like it.
 They feel bad,” he told the BBC.
 “We should not as a city be part of this sort of advertising.
 I have a responsibility to the citizens of Stockholm to ban this.”

-The Stockholm City Council is expected to approve the ban later this month.
+The Stockholm city council is expected to approve the ban later this month.

 This news comes after the Swedish company H&M was criticized for a racist ad with a black baby.
 And in 2016, the Swedish Women’s Lobby named Sweden the worst in the Nordics for gender images because the country doesn’t have a ban on sexist images.